kaizen-ai/kaizenflow/documentation/technical/time_series.md

     1. If, e.g., it takes one time interval to enter a position and one time interval to exit, then to realize `ret_0` at time `t`, a decision to enter must be made by time `t - 2`
+1. We aim to predict forward returns, e.g., `ret_-j` for `j > 0`
+    1. In the ideal setting, we can come close to achieving `ret_-1`
+    1. Achieving `ret_-2` is subject to fewer constraints (one time step to enter a position, one time step to exit)